MUSIC AND CREATIVITY

 UANA

-UANA is a new musical instrument that can be played by up to four musicians.
-It was specifically designed for educational programs for children and young people.
-The Clay Center for the Arts and Sciences of West Virginia in Charleston, USA has one installed in their new music studio facility.
+Introducing UANA, a musical instrument designed for collaborative music-making.
+With the ability to accommodate up to four musicians, UANA is ideal for educational programs and engaging young people in the art of music.
+The Clay Center for the Arts and Sciences of West Virginia in Charleston, USA has one installed in their state-of-the-art music studio, providing a unique opportunity for musicians to explore new sounds and compositions.

 TIPAW